MD Anderson offers rotation programs for residents/fellows and medical students.

 Health Clearance: Visiting residents/fellows must submit documentation of immunization or positive antibody titer for Chickenpox (Varicella) and an annual Tuberculin skin test taken within the previous twelve months of rotation start date.

 License/Training Permit: A valid Texas PIT Permit or license is required for participation.
 Visiting residents/fellows from outside the state of Texas must apply for a permit though the Texas Medical Board.

 Malpractice Insurance: Proof of professional medical liability with coverage amounts of no less than $100,000/claim and $300,000/aggregate must be submitted with the application.
 No medical malpractice insurance will be provided by MD Anderson.

 Medical Student Rotations

 Third and fourth year medical students enrolled at Texas Medical Center affiliate medical schools (University of Texas Medical School-Houston, UTMB-Galveston, Baylor College of Medicine and Texas A&M College of Medicine are currently eligible for clinical and research rotations at The University of Texas MD Anderson Cancer Center.
 Students must receive the approval of the medical school dean, program director, or academic official and an MD Anderson faculty host.
 The Office of Graduate Medical Education should be notified of the rotation at least four weeks in advance.

-Students enrolled at all other U.S. medical schools (not listed above) may apply for elective clinical rotations at MD Anderson, based on availability, as a “visiting student” through the University of Texas Medical School-Houston.
+Students enrolled at all other U.S. medical schools (not listed above) may apply for elective clinical rotations at MD Anderson, based on availability, as a “visiting medical student” through the University of Texas Medical School-Houston.
 Restrictions and fees apply.
-Visiting students should contact Jamie Munsinger in the Office of Admissions and Student Affairs for additional information regarding the application process at Jamie.D.Munsinger@uth.tmc.edu or by telephone at 713-500-5167.
+Visiting medical students should contact Jamie Munsinger in the Office of Admissions and Student Affairs for additional information regarding the application process at Jamie.D.Munsinger@uth.tmc.edu or by telephone at 713-500-5167.